boatnoah/neowrapped.nvim/README.md

 # neowrapped.nvim

 A completely useless plugin that wraps up your **entire Neovim** experience into meaningless stats.
-It tracksnothing important, offers no actual insights, and will never improve your workflow—**but it looks really cool**.
+It tracks nothing important, offers no actual insights, and will never improve your workflow—**but it looks really cool**.

 Features: